sajjad960/Webpack_Practice/README.md

 ```
 npm run build
 ```
-and you can findout a bundle.js file into the public folder
+and you can findout a bundle.js file into the public folder and it's connected with index.html